What can someone do with your phone number?

 But did you know that the system which delivers those codes is shockingly insecure?

 SMS (text) messages are part of the GSM telecommunications standard.
-GSM was first deployed in the early 1990s, making it almost twenty years old!
+GSM was first deployed in the early 1990s, making it over twenty years old!
 This venerable communications standard has held up surprisingly well, considering how quickly standards and protocols become obsolete in the fast-moving world of technology.

 However, GSM has some serious security vulnerabilities that affect the security of SMS.